SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-nuvlabox-pricing.md

 <h1>Pricing</h1>

 NuvlaBox is a cloud appliance, powered by smart software.
 Several options are possible such that you can take full advantage of its potential, at the right price.
-The Use-Case page provides a number of examples of usage including pricing details.
-You will find on this page the costs for each option, such that you have a clear idea of the cost, and therefore savings, that NuvlaBox enables.
+The [Use-Case page](/products/nuvlabox-usecases.html) provides a number of examples of usage, including pricing details.
+You will find on this page the costs for each option, giving you have a clear idea of the cost, and therefore savings, that NuvlaBox entails.

 <h1>NuvlaBox Appliance</h1>